 Very quick overview of the event I attended last week, DC’s Sakura Matsuri, the ending event of the Cherry Blossom Festival held annually in DC in celebration of the the first 2000 Cherry Blossom trees gifted to Washington DC from Tokyo to enhance the growing relations between the two countries.

 Hosted by the Japan-America Society of Washington, DC, this annual event brings together the best of Japanese culture all in the heart of Washington, DC.
 From clothes to art, Kyudo to Shodo, and from Japanese Cuisine to Pop Culture, there’s a little bit of everything at this fantastic event.

 If you ever get the chance to go to these wonderful events, I highly encourage you to do so.
-There’s so much to see and learn about Japan at these events and by doing so, you support the Japan-America Society of Washington, DC, a wonderful organization dedicated to the strengthening of US-Japan relations as well as spreading knowledge of Japanese Culture here in the United States.
+There’s so much to see and learn about Japan at these DC Sakura Matsuri events.
+By doing so, you support the Japan-America Society of Washington, DC.
+It’s a wonderful organization dedicated to the strengthening of US-Japan relations.
+Additionally, they focus on spreading knowledge of Japanese Culture here in the United States.